withrawi/rawi/man/rawi.1.md

 │   ├── cleanup [options]
 │   └── export [options]
 └── info [options]
+    └── --profiles
 ```

 ## COMMANDS

 ### ask

 Ask AI a question and get a response.
+Supports piped input from stdin.

 **Usage:**
 rawi ask [query] [options]

 **Options:**
 --profile, -p <profile> Profile to use for AI configuration (default: default)
---session <sessionId> Continue an existing chat session
+--session, -s <sessionId> Continue an existing chat session
---new-session Start a new chat session
+--new-session, -n Start a new chat session
 --act <template> Use an act template by ID
 --list-acts List all available act templates
 --show Show act template details (with --act)